bem-site/bem-method/blog/libs-distribution/libs-distribution.en.md

 ## Source

 Classic way.
-You need to check out the library from GitHub and use build tools in a way it is supported in the library itself, within the project-stub or project’s generator for the chosen library.
+You need to check out the library from GitHub and use build tools in a way it is supported in the library itself, within the project-stub or project generator for the chosen library.

 ## Compiled